1. What brought you to St James? 2. Why do you stay?

 The sacramental life of parish.
 The proximity to the poor and the welcome our neighbours felt.
 The beautiful liturgy that is unlike anything in our city.
 We do not try to be ‘relevant’ but we stand apart the mundane expressions of worship — drawing people who are seeking a contemplative, ancient, grounded, beauty filled liturgy that is ‘other’ than our popular culture — we get enough of what is hip- culturally relevant, ever changing meaningless media every day! – St James is and should remain a call out of the drab everyday and should embody truth, beauty and justice

-Due to the Covid-19 outbreak there is only one said service in St. James’ Church, at 9 am on Sunday.
-Max attendance is 50 and pre-registration is required.
-All other in-parish activities are suspended.
+Due to the continuing Covid-19 outbreak there is only one Said Mass in St. James’ Church, at 9 am on Sunday.
+Max attendance is 50 and pre-registration is required by Friday at noon.
 Be sure that the Church’s prayer continues, for the DTES, our medical services, and for an end to this pandemic.
 For details of Sunday Worship via Zoom and other updates, please see the News section.